 About the Authors

-Kimberley Baxter (she/her/hers) is a third-year Ph.D. student in NYU’s linguistics department.
+Kimberley Baxter (she/her/hers) is a Ph.D. student in NYU’s linguistics department.
 She has earned two master’s degrees—one specializing in forensic linguistics at Hofstra University and the other in sociolinguistics at the University of Essex—and studied Spanish at North Carolina A&T State University.
 Her advisor is Professor Renée Blake, and her current linguistic interests are regional syntactic variation in African American English, and syntax in Jamaican Patwa, Gullah, and other English-Lexified Atlantic Creoles.

 Renée Blake is an associate professor in the departments of linguistics and social and cultural analysis at New York University and a founding member of the Center for the Study of Africa and the African Diaspora at NYU.
 She served as an associate producer on the Emmy Award-winning Talking Black in America.
 She also is the co-founder of the United Solutions Consultancy Group committed to equity, inclusion, and belonging.
 Fun fact: She's a mean salsa dancer!

 A version of this story ran in 2021; it has been updated for 2023.